Izzilab/MatrisomeAnalyzeR/README.md

 2. `matrianalyze`: creates tabulations of *matriannotated* data
 3. Post-run analyses
    * `matribar`: creates bar charts for matriannotated data
-   * `matriflow`: renders alluvial plots for matriannotated data
+   * `matriflow`: creates alluvial plots for matriannotated data
-   * `matriring`: donut charts for matriannotated data
+   * `matriring`: creates donut charts for matriannotated data
-   * `matristar`: polar bar charts for matriannotated data
+   * `matristar`: creates polar bar charts for matriannotated data

 ## Workflow
 The workflow (Figure 1A) has 2 steps for users to carry out:
 1. The input table of genes/transcripts/proteins identifiers is processed by `matriannotate` which recognizes identifiers found in organism-specific matrisome lists and extracts their annotations from those lists, such as *Division* and *Categories* (Figure 1B), with which the pipeline can further interact.
 Users should specify the column with gene/protein/other identifiers and the species (such as: `human`, `mouse`, `zebrafish`, *`C. elegans`*, *`Drosophila`*).
 Accepted identifiers for all species are Gene Symbols, NCBI gene (formerly Entrez Gene), or Uniprot ID.
-Additionally, it also accepts Ensembl Gene ID for human and mouse, ZFIN ID for zebrafish, WormBase and Common Gene Name for *C. elegans*, and *FlyBase ID* for *Drosophila*.
+Additionally, it also accepts Ensembl Gene ID for human and mouse, ZFIN ID for zebrafish, WormBase and Common Gene Name for *C. elegans*, and FlyBase ID for *Drosophila*.
-   * (Optional) The annotated list of molecules can then be analyzed by `matrianalyze`, which takes into account the other columns from the input data table, and calculates column-wise sum (if numeric) for each division and category member.
+   * (Optional) The annotated list of molecules can then be analyzed by `matrianalyze`, which takes into account the other columns from the input data table, and calculates column-wise sum (if numeric) for each matrisome division and category member, as well as non-matrisome components.
 2. The results can be visualized in several different ways by the following functions: `matribar`, `matriring`, `matristar`, and `matriflow`.
 All graphical functions, by default, print the plots to screen.
 We have included a parameter (`print.plot`) that can be set to FALSE to avoid this behaviour and obtain a ggplot2 object instead, which can be further customized according to user preferences.

 **A**